If this history blog was a military unit it would be named "Kampfgruppe Buk", "Task Force Ski", or maybe, "Bukforce".

 At the medal ceremony, normally only the captains were allowed on the podium, but American hockey team changed that when they all crowded on.
 The IOC eventually ditched the medal podium for hockey at the next Winter Olympics.

 The Miracle on Ice provided a sorely needed boost in American self-confidence.
+Herb Brooks easily ranks as one of the most extraordinary coaches America has ever produced.
 The win is easily the greatest moment in American Olympic history, if not sports history.